Label Noise Robustness of Conformal Prediction: Experiments

-We consider the labels given in the real and synthetic datasets as ground truth and artificially corrupt them according to the additive noise model~\eqref{eq:reg_g_sym}.
-The added noise is independently sampled from a normal distribution with mean zero and variance $0.1Var(Y)$.
-For each dataset and nominal risk level $\alpha$, fit a quantile regression model on 12K samples and learn the $\alpha/2, 1-\alpha/2$ conditional quantiles of the noisy labels.
-Then, we calibrated its outputs using another 12K samples of the data with conformal risk control, by~\cite{angelopoulos2022conformal}, to control the smooth miscoverage~\eqref{eq:smooth_miscoverage} at level $\alpha$.
+For each data set and nominal risk level $\alpha$, fit a quantile regression model on 12K samples and learn the $\alpha/2, 1-\alpha/2$ conditional quantiles of the noisy labels.
+Then, we calibrate its outputs using another 12K samples of the data with conformal risk control, by~\cite{angelopoulos2022conformal}, to control the smooth miscoverage~\eqref{eq:smooth_miscoverage} at level $\alpha$.
 Finally, we evaluate the performance on the test set which consists of 6K samples.
 We also compute the smooth miscoverage risk bounds according to Corollary~\ref{cor:smooth_miscoverage} with a noise variance set to $0.1$.

 Figure~\ref{fig:smooth_miscoverage_bounds} presents the risk bound along with the smooth miscoverage obtained over the clean and noisy versions of the test set.
 This figure indicates that conformal risk control generates invalid uncertainty sets when applied on the simulated noisy data, as we anticipated.
 Additionally, this figure shows that the proposed risk bounds are valid and tight, meaning that these are informative and effective.
 Moreover, this figure highlights the main advantage of the proposed risk bounds: their validity is universal across all distributions of the response variable and the noise component.
 Lastly, we note that in Appendix~\ref{sec:miscoverage_bounds_exp} we repeat this experiment with the miscoverage loss and display the miscoverage bound derived from Corollary~\ref{prop:cov_bound}.

-\subsection{Online learning}
+\subsection{Online Learning}